How to Import a Kei Truck from Japan: A Step-by-Step Guide

 - DOT/NHTSA Form HS-7: Also filed at customs entry.
 Check Box 4, which declares the vehicle is at least 25 years old and exempt from FMVSS.
 No crash testing, no modification for US standards, no further NHTSA interaction required.

-Critically important: If the vehicle is NOT 25 years old, it must either comply with all FMVSS (essentially impossible for a kei truck) or be imported under a show-or-display exemption (which does not apply to kei trucks).
-Do not attempt to import a vehicle that does not meet the 25-year threshold unless you have specific legal guidance.
+Critically important: If the vehicle is NOT 25 years old, it must either comply with all FMVSS (essentially impossible for a kei truck) or be imported under a show or display exemption (which does not apply to kei trucks).
+Do not attempt to import a vehicle that does not meet the 25 year threshold unless you have specific legal guidance.
+While there is growing political momentum to change these regulations, the 25 year rule remains the only viable import path as of early 2026.

 Step 7: Transport from Port to Home